l4mbert/locomotive_site_gulp/README.md

 # Gulp for Locomotive sites

-A Gulp file to be used when developing Locomotive sites.
+A Gulp file to be used when developing predominantly Locomotive sites (or other similiar rails projects).
 The following tasks are available:

 * [watch](#watch---task)
 * [production](#production---task)